Cable Lock: Why you should never buy one!

 Cable locks are made up of many thin strands of steel inside a plastic tube.
 And it's the thinness of these strands that make the lock light and flexible and cheap (there's less expensive metal).

-But those thin strands are also what makes a cable lock inherently insecure.
+But those thin strands are also what makes a these locks inherently insecure.
 Because they can be cut very easily with cable cutters of bolt croppers.
 These tools simply chew through the cables one by one.

 A bit like cutting hair with scissors!